rjuang/flstudio-arturia-keylab-mk2/README.md

 ## Planned TODOs:
 - Fix mod/pitch wheel mapping
 - Determine whether "inactive" buttons (e.g. Category and Preset) buttons can be controlled from other midi device.
+ This would help with my decisions on what to do with navigation knob presses.

 ## Ideas to consider
 Some ideas I came up with that would help with my workflow.
 Will consider adding this at some point: